How to Keep Your Kids Safe This Halloween

 Harris and Graves understands your concerns, so we have created some suggestions for keeping your children safe.
-In the unfortunate event that an injury or car accident does occur, you can rely on a highly-skilled Conway personal injury attorney, from Harris and Graves, to make sure your child’s injuries are justly compensated.
+In the unfortunate event that an injury or car accident does occur, you can rely on a highly-skilled South Carolina personal injury attorney, from Harris and Graves, to make sure your child’s injuries are justly compensated.

 Candy Can Pose Risks Other Than Tummy Aches

 When kids think of Halloween, they usually think of a giant sack filled with a variety of sugary snacks.
 As a parent, you should be wary about the candy your kid is collecting.
 Candy can be easily tampered with, and you don’t want your children consuming anything that may cause them harm.
 As a rule of thumb, you should instruct your children to bring their candy home before they open it.
 Take a look through their haul and remove any candies or treats that have been unwrapped or opened.
 If the packaging is damaged or someone has already opened a candy, your child is at risk for eating unhealthy bacteria or other substances someone may have added to the candy.